 According to the Anxiety and Depression Association of America, a panic attack involves at least four of the following symptoms:

-- Chest pain and discomfort
+- chest pain and discomfort

-- Chills or feeling unusually hot
+- chills or feeling hot

-- Experiencing a strong, sudden fear of dying
+- a fear of dying

-- Fear of losing control or feeling as if a person is “going crazy”
+- a fear of losing control or “going crazy”

-- Numbness or tingling
+- numbness or tingling

-- Shaking or trembling
+- shaking, sweating, or trembling